iluuu1994/nullsafe-operator-rfc/rfc.md

 ## Backward Incompatible Changes

-There are no backward incompatible changes in this RFC.
+There are no known backward incompatible changes in this RFC.

 ## Future Scope